Kong/kong/README.md

 A [Kong] plugin to support implementing sessions for Kong authentication [plugins](https://docs.konghq.com/hub/).

+## Description

+Kong Session plugin can be used to manage browser sessions for APIs proxied through the [Kong] API Gateway.
+It provides configuration and management for session data storage, encyption, renewal, expiry, and sending browser cookies 🍪.

+> For more information on security, configs, and underlying session mechanism, check out [lua-resty-session] docs.

 ## Usage

 Kong Session plugin can be configured globally or per entity (service, route, etc)